Surveys repeatedly show that professional chefs prefer gas over electric stoves by an eye-opening margin: well over 90%.

 Kenmore 70402 Freestanding Gas Range

-The Groom+Style review team has this Kenmore on our list of the top 5 best gas ranges not because of outstanding performance, but because it provides good performance at a bargain-basement price.
+The Your House Garden review team has this Kenmore on our list of the top 5 best gas ranges not because of outstanding performance, but because it provides good performance at a bargain-basement price.

 There are four burners with individual steel grates; all four are 9,000 BTU burners and not designed for speed cooking or simmering, just for cooking.
 The 4.2 cubic foot standard oven has enough room for most meals you’ll be preparing, and there’s a broiler drawer underneath it.
 The control panel only lets you set the function (bake or broil) and the timer, but it works.